Pion and kaon fragmentation functions at next-to-next-to-leading order: Experimental, theoretical, and methodological input

 The output nodes correspond to the independent FFs of the positively charged hadrons that we fit.
 In the case of pions, these are given by Eq.~(10) in Ref.~\cite{Khalek:2021gxf}.
 In the case of kaons, these are obtained from those for pions by exchanging $d$ and $s$ quarks, that is:

 FFs for negatively charged hadrons are obtained from the positively charged ones by charge conjugation.
 The output nodes are squared to avoid large, unphysically negative FFs.
-The parametrisation is introduced at the initial scale $\mu_0=5$~GeV and does not include any power-like function to control the low- and high-$z$ behaviours; however we require FFs to vanish for $z=1$ by subtraction of the neural network itself, see also Ref.~\cite{Bertone:2017tyb}.
+The parametrisation is introduced at the initial scale $\mu_0=5$~GeV, as in our previous analysis~\cite{Khalek:2021gxf}.
+Because this value is above the bottom quark threshold, we can parametrise the charm- and bottom-quark FFs, which receive large non-perturbative contributions, on the same footing as light quark FFs; FFs are then evolved to the scale of the SIDIS data (which can be lower than $Q_0$) in our fit.
+Our parametrisation does not include any power-like function to control the low- and high-$z$ behaviours of FFs; however we require them to vanish at $z=1$ by subtraction of the neural network itself, see also Ref.~\cite{Bertone:2017tyb}.

 Optimisation of the neural network parameters is achieved by minimisation of the $\chi^2$, see {\it e.g.} Eq.~(21) in Ref.~\cite{Khalek:2021gxf} for the exact definition used.
 Cross-validation is used to avoid overfitting, with a 50\% training fraction for all of the data sets that contain more than 10 data points, otherwise the training fraction is 100\%.
 Minimisation is realised with the Levenberg-Marquardt algorithm as implemented in the {\sc Ceres Solver} package~\cite{ceres-solver}; analytical derivatives with respect to the parameters of the neural network are provided by the {\sc NNAD} library~\cite{AbdulKhalek:2020uza}.